HandsomeHarry/3D-printed-SATA-SSD-case/README.md

-# 3D-printed-SATA-SSD-case
+# 3D Printed SATA SSD Case
 	A simple case made for 2.5-inch SATA SSDs
+Download the stl file and print!